Akand

-Akand (اكند) (Note: Also romanized as Ākand; also known as Akant) is a city in, and the capital of, Rudpey District of Sari County, Mazandaran province, Iran.
+Akand (آکند) (Note: Also romanized as Ākand; also known as Akant) is a city in, and the capital of, Rudpey District in Sari County, Mazandaran province, Iran.
 As a village, it was the capital of Rudpey-ye Sharqi Rural District (Note: Formerly Rudpey Rural District and Rudpey-ye Jonubi Rural District) until its capital was transferred to the village of Firuz Kandeh-ye Olya.

 Demographics

 Population

-At the time of the 2006 National Census, Akand's population was 1,407 in 378 households, when it was a village in Rudpey-ye Jonubi Rural District of the Central District.
-The following census in 2011 counted 1,354 people in 443 households, by which time the rural district had been separated from the district in the establishment of Rudpey District.
-The 2016 census measured the population of the village as 1,416 people in 485 households.
-It was the most populous village in its rural district, whose name had been changed to Rudpey-ye Sharqi Rural District.
+At the time of the 2006 National Census, Akand's population was 1,407 in 378 households, when it was a village in Rudpey-ye Jonubi Rural District (Note: Formerly Rudpey Rural District) of the Central District.
+The following census in 2011 counted 1,354 people in 443 households, by which time the rural district had been separated from the district in the formation of Rudpey District.
+The 2016 census measured the population of the village as 1,416 people in 485 households, when the rural district had been renamed Rudpey-ye Sharqi Rural District.
+The village was the most populous in its rural district.

-After the census, Akand was elevated to the status of a city.
+Akand was converted to a city in 2020.